 Hanson is a Guggenheim Fellow, a Switzer Environmental Fellow, and an independent conservation biologist based in the San Juan Islands.
 He has received research grants from the Organization for Tropical Studies, the DeVlieg Foundation, and the National Science Foundation’s IGERT Program, among others.
 He teaches field courses, reviews for academic journals, consults for conservation groups and government agencies, and is a sought-after public speaker.
 Hanson's many media appearances have included NPR's Fresh Air, PRI's Science Fridayand The World, and The Current on CBC.

-His recent book, FEATHERS, won the John Burroughs Medal and was nominated for The Samuel Johnson Prize.
-It also received the A.A.A./Subaru SB&F Prize for science writing and a Pacific Northwest Booksellers Association Award, and was a finalist for The Washington State Book Award.
-His first book, THE IMPENETRABLE FOREST, won the 2008 USA Book News Award for nature writing.
-He is also a co-editor of the academic volume WARFARE ECOLOGY.
-Hanson has contributed chapters to WILDERNESS COMES HOME and ONE HAND DOES NOT CATCH A BUFFALO, and his articles and essays have appeared in dozens of popular and scientific publications, including Audubon, BBC Wildlife, Orion, The Los Angeles Times, The Boston Globe, The Miami Herald, Bioscience, Conservation Biology, Molecular Ecology, The Wilson Journal of Ornithology, Neotropical Ornithology,The Journal of African Ecology, Biotropica, and The Huffington Post
+His recent book, THE TRIUMPH OF SEEDS won the Pacific Northwest Book Award and was a finalist for the AAAS/Subaru SB&F Prize.
+Accolades for his prior book FEATHERS included the John Burroughs Medal, the AAAS/Subaru SB&F Prize, the Pacific Northwest Book Award, and nominations for the Samuel Johnson Prize and the Washington State Book Award.
+He is also the author of THE IMPENETRABLE FOREST and the illustrated children's favorite BARTHOLOMEW QUILL, as well as co-editor of the academic volume WARFARE ECOLOGY.
+Hanson has contributed chapters to WILDERNESS COMES HOME, WHAT TO READ IN THE RAIN, and ONE HAND DOES NOT CATCH A BUFFALO, and his articles and essays have appeared in dozens of popular and scientific publications, including Audubon, BBC Wildlife, Orion, The Los Angeles Times, The Boston Globe, The Miami Herald, Bioscience, Conservation Biology, Environmental Conservation, Molecular Ecology, The Wilson Journal of Ornithology, Neotropical Ornithology,The Journal of African Ecology, Biotropica, and The Huffington Post.

 Thor Hanson is represented by: